-- To connect, protect and restore corridors of conserved lands and waters essential for the survival of Florida's diverse wildlife
+Showing that connecting, protecting, and restoring corridors of conserved lands and waters are essential for the survival of Florida's diverse wildlife.

-- To restore longleaf pine forests while conserving farms, working lands, and the communities they support
+Encouraging the restoration of longleaf pine forests while conserving farms and working lands and the communities they support.

 How You Can Help

 All donations to the Florida Wildlife Corridor Expedition are tax-deductible and go directly to the Florida Wildlife Corridor Expedition public awareness campaign.